 To create a multiserver environment, you need to assign the master server (MSX), and to add one or more target servers (TSX) to it.

 - Connect to the server instance that you want to use as a master server

 - Right click on SQL Server Agent, select Multi Server Administration, and Make this a Master.

-- The option will start Master server configuration wizard.
-In first step of the wizard, addresses for the notifications could be set: E-mail, Pager, or Net send address.
+- The option will start the Master server, configuration wizard.
+In the first step of the wizard, addresses for the notifications could be set: E-mail, Pager, or Net send address.

-- Next step assigns the target servers.
+- The next step assigns the target servers.
 All registered servers are displayed on the left.
 Each of them can be used as a target server, simply by adding them to the list on the right window.
 If you want to add more target servers, that are not yet in the list, you can use Add connection button.
-Unlike CMS setup, multiserver environment allows SQL Server authentication when adding target servers to the list.
+Unlike the CMS setup, a multiserver environment allows SQL Server authentication when adding target servers to the list.

 - After all servers are added, wizard checks the compatibility between master and target servers.
 If all processes complete successfully, click Close.